 Chief Instructor Raso Hultgren Sensei

 Raso Hultgren Sensei has been chief instructor of Aikido of Missoula since 1990.
 As a senior instructor for Aikido Schools of Ueshiba, she also teaches seminars in the United States and abroad.
 Raso Sensei is a long time student of Mitsugi Saotome Shihan, master instructor of Aikido, direct student of Morihei Ueshiba O Sensei and founder of Aikido Schools of Ueshiba.
 She is an original member of the Ueshiba Juku, a designation given by Saotome Shihan to his most senior students as a sign of direct lineage from O Sensei through Saotome Sensei, with its responsibility to transmit the Founder's Aikido principles.
 Raso Sensei teaches regularly at Aikido of Missoula and actively continues her own study.

 Raso began Aikido training in 1971 in Santa Cruz, California, with Robert Frager Sensei, whose light touch, energy awareness and inspiring stories of O Sensei intrigued her to step onto the path.
 At that time Frank Doran Sensei also traveled to Santa Cruz once a week to teach, and his warmth and clear images were illuminating and encouraging.
 In subsequent years, the shihan of Shingu, Japan, opened doors of totality in training and the passionate quest to come to the heart of the art.

 In 1977, Raso became a student of Mitsugi Saotome Sensei, moving to Washington, D.C. to continue her studies.
 She was drawn to the unity of beauty and power, images of nature, extraordinary skill, and heartful connection to O Sensei he expressed and demonstrated.
 She subseqently returned to California, teaching, training and digesting there.
-In 1986, she began a four year intense training period in Boulder, Colorado, with Hiroshi Ikeda Shihan, whose generous teaching helped to ground and clarify her practice.
+In 1986, she began a four year intensive training period in Boulder, Colorado, with Hiroshi Ikeda Shihan, whose generous teaching helped to ground and clarify her practice.